ejparnell/intro-to-mongodb/README.md

 | 3  | Beverly Crusher  | Doctor     |
 | 4  | Deanna Troi      | NULL       |

-Notice that a column, ' PK, ' was not mentioned.
+Notice that a column, `PK`,  was not mentioned.
 Every data entry to a SQL database will be given a primary key or `PK`.
 We can use the primary key to interact with a specific data entity; this can take the form of reading, updating, or deleting that data entity.

 With the table structure, we are reinforcing that every data entry will have the same keys or fields.
 In the example above, if we add another row (data entry), that entry would have a name and a username property.